0

 D) Flexible Trip Arbitrage:

-This type of arbitrage works best for business travelers with a predictable travel patterns.
+This type of arbitrage works best for business travelers with predictable travel patterns.

 For instance, if flying between LGA – ORD on a Monday to Thursday pattern.
 Instead of weekly tickets it can be cheaper to use “Back to Back” or layered tickets.